spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm-edx/README-1.md

 * Yum fetches all available package updates.
 * And then it displays a summary of the updates and asks you to confirm the download.

+* Use the apt command with the install switch to install a package on a deb-based system.
+* And use the yum command with the install switch to install software on an RPM-based system.

+Python

+* pip(3) install
+* pip install pandas

+* deb and .rpm are distinct file types used by package managers in Linux operating systems
+* deb and RPM formats can be converted from one to the other
+* Update Manager and PackageKit are popular GUI-based package managers used in deb- and RPM-based distros, respectively
+* And apt and yum are popular command line package managers used in deb- and RPM-based distros, respectively.

 Summary & Highlights =

 Cheat Sheet: Introduction to Linux =